1nsayne/IOT-Project/README.md

 Locate the APK File
-Scroll through the repository and find the APK file (e.g., SisimanLightHouse.apk). ownload the APK
+Scroll through the repository and find the APK file (e.g., SisimanLightHouse.apk).Download the APK

 Click on the APK file name to open its details page.
 On the details page, click the Download button to save the APK file to your device.